Tax Information 2020

 Who must file tax forms for 2020 tax season?

 If you were physically in the U.S. in F or J status anytime between January 1 - December 31, 2020 you're obligated to send one form, Form 8843, to the U.S. tax agency IRS (Internal Revenue Service), even if you had no income.
 For the 2020 tax season, if you earn over $0 of US source income, you may need to file a federal tax return with the IRS.
-Depending on your individual circumstances, you may also need to file a state tax return(s).
+Depending on your individual circumstances, you may also need to file a state and city tax return(s).

 Create a Sprintax Account